 Student Research Opportunities

-Students of COCC's Psychology program have many opportunities to explore and refine newly learned skills, such as conducting research and presenting studies, all while being part of an engaging community.
+Students of COCC's Psychology degree have many opportunities to explore and refine newly learned skills, such as conducting research and presenting studies, all while being part of an engaging community.

 COCC has made student research-readiness a priority, particularly for transfer degree students preparing to enter a university.
 As part of this, the Psychology program created an extracurricular academic opportunity called the Psychology Immersion Experience (PIE).
 Students involved in PIE can hone leadership, research, and communication skills in an environment that focuses on high-impact learning in a safe, supportive setting.

-Farther afield, the Indonesia Field Study program, a unique travel abroad experience that's held in collaboration with the Primate Research Center of Bogor Agricultural University in West Java, Indonesia, provides field-based research experience for individuals interested in conservation psychology, animal behavior, and environmental science.
+Farther afield, the Indonesia Field Study, a unique travel abroad experience that's held in collaboration with the Primate Research Center of Bogor Agricultural University in West Java, Indonesia, provides field-based research experience for individuals interested in conservation psychology, animal behavior, and environmental science.

 The COCC Psychology program provides more than an education: It champions personal development and encourages students to be independent thinkers.